 - Coordinate project implementation to ensure collaboration between sales, manufacturing and client throughout process.

 Popular Skills for Applications Engineer, Manufacturing

-Manufacturing Applications Engineers report using a pretty varied skill set on the job.
-Most notably, skills in Manufacturing Process Engineering, Project Management, Microsoft Office, and autodesk autocad are correlated to pay that is above average.
+Survey results suggest that Manufacturing Applications Engineers use a fairly large toolkit of professional skills.
+Most notably, skills in Project Management, Manufacturing Process Engineering, Microsoft Office, and autodesk autocad are correlated to pay that is above average, with boosts between 3 percent and 11 percent.
 Skills that are correlated to lower pay, on the other hand, include AutoCAD.
-Most people familiar with Microsoft Office also know AutoCAD.
+The majority of those who know Microsoft Office also know AutoCAD.

 Pay by Experience Level for Applications Engineer, Manufacturing

 Pay by Experience for an Applications Engineer, Manufacturing has a positive trend.
 An entry-level Applications Engineer, Manufacturing with less than 5 years of experience can expect to earn an average total compensation of $68,000 based on 34 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 An Applications Engineer, Manufacturing with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $79,000 based on 30 salaries.
 An experienced Applications Engineer, Manufacturing which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $85,000 based on 32 salaries.
 An Applications Engineer, Manufacturing with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $89,000 based on 11 salaries.